ivotron/atos/README.md

     execution ID (`commit_id + timestamp`).
  4. Provides versioning-semantics for datasets, allowing users to compare between distinct versions.
- 5. Stores metadata for a dataset, allowing users to annotate and contextualize unversioned files for future introspection.
+ 5. Stores metadata for datasets, allowing users to annotate and contextualize them for future introspection.

 The vio's "database" has the following schema: